eyenikeyev/post-install-config/README.md

 <p>
 Set the Agent's password to Password1 and uncheck the boxes to prevent the Agent from needing to reset password or change password after login
 <p>
 Go to the access tab, for Primary Department select Support.
 For the Role select View Only.
-For Extended Access select Support, then Create.
+Extended access can be added to the agent in order to access additional departments, leave this as default.
+In Permissions tab leave all the options selected.
+In Teams assign it to Level II Support, then Create.
 </p>
 <p>
 <img src="https://i.imgur.com/AThQTw4.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>